 If you’re looking want more sophisticated email marketing tools for less or are searching for a more complete experience check out these alternatives that offer better deals than ConvertKit:

-• Sendinblue Free Plan: While ConvertKit’s Free plan offers considerable value, Sendinblue still emerges as the superior choice.
+• Sendinblue Free Plan1: While ConvertKit’s Free plan offers considerable value, Sendinblue still emerges as the superior choice.
 The free tier provides you with an unlimited number of contacts, but it restricts daily email sending to a maximum of 300 messages.
 Based on personal experience, utilizing your daily allocation judiciously proves sufficient for maintaining communication with a sizable contact list.

-• AWeber Pro Plan: Starting at $12.50 a month for 1,000 subscribers, AWeber’s Pro plan is significantly cheaper than ConvertKit’s paid plans.
+• AWeber Pro Plan1: Starting at $12.50 a month for 1,000 subscribers, AWeber’s Pro plan is significantly cheaper than ConvertKit’s paid plans.
 Where ConvertKit’s text editor can feel limiting, AWeber offers a clever AI-powered template designer that automatically creates branded emails from an existing website.
 It also has more than 850 third-party integrations for extra functionality beyond the email marketing basics.

-• GetResponse Plus Plan: For the more experienced digital marketer looking for the best value across various promotional activities, GetResponse is an excellent well-rounded service.
+• GetResponse Plus Plan1: For the more experienced digital marketer looking for the best value across various promotional activities, GetResponse is an excellent well-rounded service.
 Its Plus plan starts at $15.58 for 1,000 contacts, which is cheaper than ConvertKit’s Creator Pro plan and has significantly more features.
 Standouts include automation options like the ability to build lead and sales funnels so you can streamline your online marketing to achieve specific goals, as well as advanced support for social marketing and eCommerce.

 ConvertKit: Good For Beginners But Not Visual Creatives